MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/design.md

 The public API is encapsulated in `apps/`.  `apps/` has 3 packages of interest to users:

 - `public/` - Covers the Public Application Client.
 These are apps that run on the user's computer, such as command line interface apps.
-- `confidential/` - This is what MSAL calls the Confidential Application Client (service)
+- `confidential/` - Covers the Confidential Application Client.
+These are apps that run on servers - web apps, web APIs which get tokens for users and web APIs which get tokens on behalf of themselves (service to service communication)
 - `cache/` - This provides the interfaces that must be implemented to create persistent caches for any MSAL client

 ## Internals